ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/002-the-main-window.md

 ## Source Mode

-At the top center of the Main Window you’ll find Ecamm Live’s three primary source modes you can use in your broadcast.
+At the top center of the Main Window you’ll find Ecamm Live’s three primary source modes that you can use in your broadcast.

 {% inlineicon cam 20 graybutton %}Camera Icon{% endinlineicon %} [Camera](../003-camera-mode)